The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Proposition : free energy lower bound

 Using $\abs{ \bar n_\alpha - \bar n_\beta } = \OO(N b^3) \|\nabla \rho_V\|_\infty$ and $\bar n_\alpha = \OO(N b^2) \|\rho_V\|_\infty$, the claim \eqref{e:Ycancel} follows.

-For the boundary squares, we do not use any cancelation between the two terms in \eqref{e:Ycancel}, but we still use the cancellation between $U^\ell$ and $Y^\ell$.
-Analogously to the above, the two terms are each bounded by
+For the boundary squares, we do not use any cancellation between the difference of $U^\ell$ and $Y^\ell$ and $\bar Y$ in \eqref{e:Ycancel}, but we still use the cancellation between $U^\ell$ and $Y^\ell$.
+Analogously to the above, the difference between $U^\ell$ and $Y^\ell$ and the $\bar Y$ terms are each bounded by

 This completes the proof. \end{proof}

 \begin{proof}[Proof of \eqref{e:Hdec2bd}] By definition, we have